-***Update: At the December meeting, Medina EC's Board of Directors decided to retire $1 million in capital credits.
-Those members receiving a retirement, will see a "Capital Credit Retirement" line on an upcoming Medina EC electric bill that will show the total amount of the capital credit being paid.
+***At the December meeting, Medina EC's Board of Directors decided to retire $1 million in capital credits.
+Those members receiving a retirement will see a "Capital Credit Retirement" line on their January Medina EC electric bill that will show the total amount of the capital credit being paid.
+Individuals who are no longer members will get a check in the mail.***

 Because Medina EC is a not-for-profit organization, it does not earn